kubernetes/website/content/zh/docs/contribute/suggesting-improvements.md

 <!--
 ## Opening an issue

-If you want to suggest improvements to existing content, or notice an error, then open an issue.
+If you want to suggest improvements to existing content or notice an error, then open an issue.

 1. Go to the bottom of the page and click the **Create an Issue** button.
 This redirects you to a GitHub issue page pre-populated with some headers.